jenkinsci/plugin-installation-manager-tool/README.md

 #### Plugin Input Format
-The expected format for plugins is `artifact:version:url`
+The expected format for plugins is `artifact Id:version:url`

 Use plugin artifact ID, without -plugin extension.
 If a plugin cannot be downloaded, -plugin will be appended to the name and download will be retried.
 This is for cases in which plugins don't follow the rules about artifact ID (i.e. docker plugin).